IvanCaviedes/IvanCaviedes/README.md

-# Hi, I'm Alberto
+# Hi, I'm Ivan
-### I am a passionate Software Developer who enjoys spending countless hours coding.
+### I am a developer who has fun creating new software and generating new solutions.
-- 💡  I have an entrepreneurial spirit and love learning new technologies.
+- 👨‍💻  I love learning the new technologies that move the web.
-- 👨🏻‍💻 I’m currently mastering React Native, you can see some of my projects [here](https://betomoedano.netlify.app/)
-- ♟ Fun fact: I like to play chess even though I'm not so good. 🤯

 ### Languages and Tools:

 <p>